-The Problem This System Solves Copied!
+The Problem This System Solves

 I wanted a journal that behaved like a small knowledge base.
 Articles live in folders.
 Some folders act like sections.
 Others behave like nested topics.